RaphaelIT7/gmod-holylib/README.md

 If enabled, it will enable additional checks to make sure that the player is not stuck in a ramp.

 #### sv_ramp_initial_retrace_length (default `0.2`, max `5`)
+Amount of units used in offset for retraces

 #### sv_ramp_bumpcount (default `8`, max `32`)
+Helps with fixing surf/ramp bugs

 ## filesystem
 This module contains multiple optimizations for the filesystem and a lua library.